colevanverth/viola-jones-cpp/README.md

 * CMake

 ## Program use
-* Webcam view: build and run the live webcam view with `make webcam && ./build/webcam.out`.
+* Webcam view: build and run the live webcam view with `make webcam && ./build/webcam.out`
-* Training: build and run the learner trainer with `make && ./build/train.out`.
-The trainer expects 250px by 250px JPEG images to be stored in `rsrc/face_edited` and `rsrc/non_face_edited`.
+* Training: build and run the learner trainer with `make && ./build/train.out`; the trainer expects 250px by 250px JPEG images to be stored in `rsrc/face_edited` and `rsrc/non_face_edited`
-* **Note**: both programs have only been tested on macOS Sequoia 15.0.
+* **Note**: both programs have only been tested on macOS Sequoia 15.0

 ## Citations
 1. Viola, Paul, and Michael Jones.
 "Rapid object detection using a boosted cascade of simple features."
 Proceedings of the 2001 IEEE computer society conference on computer vision and pattern recognition.
 CVPR 2001.
 Vol. 1.
 Ieee, 2001.